ThanhLe86/spinning-torus/README.md

 - **phi**: angle for rotating around the center
 - **theta**: angle for rotating around each point on the main torus circle
 - **rotation_angle**: main rotation angle for rotating the entire torus

+#### DEVLOG:
+**Update 09.07.2025**
+It seems that the for loop for iterating through points on a circle doesn't really work, it just prints out a consecutive line of symbols no matter what I do.
+Further observations must be made.